Solo Female Travel at Iguazu Falls!

 What’s the Difference Between Sides?

-The Argentina side of the park is much larger than the Brazil side, & you’re able to get closer to the Falls in Argentina.
-You need at least FIVE hours on the Argentina side to do it justice ~ especially if you want to take the 20-minute train ride to Garganta del Diablo (the Devil’s Throat).
+The Argentina side of the park is much larger than the Brazil side, & you’re able to get closer to the Falls.
+You need at least FIVE hours on the Argentina side to see it all.
+Especially if you take the 20-minute train ride to Garganta del Diablo (the Devil’s Throat).
 As for the Brazil side, it can be done in about TWO hours.
-In Brazil, you’ll have more of a panoramic view of the Falls.
-Although, you can get fairly close to Garganta del Diablo on the Brazil side ~ as well as Argentina….it feels like you’re standing right on top of it!
+In Brazil, you’ll see more of a panoramic view of the Falls.

 Solo Female Travel at Iguazu Falls, Girl Who Travels the World